agr78/RadDBS-QSM/README.md

 <br/>

-This work presents a framework to: <br/>
+This project presents a framework to: <br/>
 * Extract radiomic features for input into a regression model to predict post-surgical motor improvement. <br/>
 * Incorporate clinical variables such as age, sex, etc.
 * Provide a novel label noise compensation technique improving outcome prediction. <br/>